Harvey (rapper): So Solid Crew

 Growing up on the Plough Road area of Battersea in South London, Harvey was one of the founder members of UK garage collective So Solid Crew.
 So Solid Crew's first album They Don't Know was released in October 2001, followed by a remix album entitled Fuck It in December 2001.
 They also had tracks on the UK garage CD series Pure Garage.
 In 2002 Harvey and the rest of So Solid Crew were the subject of the Channel 4 television documentary, This Is So Solid, directed and narrated by David Upshal.
 This was later released on DVD by Universal along with a live performance.

 Solo career

-After leaving the band, Harvey released his first solo single, "Get Up and Move", which went into the charts at number 24.
+After leaving the group, Harvey released his first solo single, "Get Up and Move", which went into the charts at number 24.
 His debut album Back to the Beginning was released in 2008 and produced singles "Excuse Me Miss", which featured Romeo and Asher D, and "If I Was Your Man", featuring Nathan.
 The album failed to chart.